 Most of these studies looked at ingesting evening primrose oil.
-A good way to do this is to get evening primrose capsules, which are probably easier to swallow than two or three tablespoons of evening primrose oil straight out of the bottle.
+A good way to do this is to get evening primrose capsules (Amazon), which are probably easier to swallow than two or three tablespoons of evening primrose oil straight out of the bottle.

 Also, while I haven’t found any research on the topic, I think it’s worth giving evening primrose oil a shot as a unique carrier oil for eczema applications (that’s why I included it in the recipes above).

 Eczema can be a very frustrating condition, both because of the unpleasant and unsightly symptoms, and because it is often unclear what causes it to appear.

 Essential oils can help you treat eczema symptoms, and they might even be able to eliminate common causes of eczema so you can completely eliminate new flare-ups.